daddyjasiu/University-Projects/Java/Number of numbers in a range/README.md

-# Number of numbers in given range using binsearch.
+# Find a number of numbers in a given range using binsearch.

 Program if given a set of numbers and range outputs how many numbers are in that range.